Teyiowuawi/java-rest-api-assessment-Teyiowuawi/README.md

 1. **Implement Best Practices**: Showcase your adherence to Java & SpringBoot coding standards, error handling, and optimal project structure.
 1. **Code Integration**: Seamlessly combine your creations with the provided skeleton codebase.
 1. **Exception Management**: Efficiently handle exceptions, ensuring your API remains sturdy and dependable.

-### **Learning Outcomes:**
-- Hone your skills in effective version control.
-- Recognise the value of a well-curated repository.